trobonox/trobonox/README.md

 - C# for experiments and Windows desktop apps

 ## 🔭 Currently working on:
-- Kanri (Tauri rewrite of Kanban Electron, will be open sourced as soon as basic functionality is ready)
+- Kanri (Tauri rewrite of Kanban Electron)
 - Preparing for the LPI Linux Essentials Certification

 (on hold: Ultramarine Linux, lpadder)